Unified API vs Custom Integration: Cost Comparison for SaaS Companies

 • You have 60+ customers or $5K+/month spend

-• Estimated average monthly spend over the next 24 months: ~$Y
+• Expected monthly spend in 24 months: $Z

 Calculate Your Integration ROI

-What to Look for in a Custom Integration Partner
+How to Choose a Custom Accounting Integration Partner

 When evaluating partners like Satva Solutions, focus on these key factors: